Calculate portfolio risk with Sharesight's risk reporting tool

 Choosing your time period

 In order to draw meaningful associations between your return and MDD of each investment, the report ensures that your performance figures and MDD calculations cover the same time period.
-To provide as much insight and flexibility as possible, we have introduced five time periods: since 2019, since 2021, since 2023 (as at the time of publishing), year to date and max.
+To provide as much insight and flexibility as possible, we have introduced seven time periods: since 2019, since 2020, since 2021, since 2022, since 2023 (as at the time of publishing), year to date and max.
 It should be noted that the ‘max’ option will calculate your total returns since inception, open positions only.
 The max option in particular should be used with caution as the MDD calculated on this time period will go back to the first price records Sharesight holds for the given investment, sometimes 20 years or more.
 A three-year period is more commonly used for MDD calculations.

 Evaluating your RoMaD scores

 We have also provided a simple ratio for each investment which takes the return and divides it by the max drawdown.
-This ratio, Return Over Maximum Drawdown (RoMaD) provides a form of risk-adjusted return for each of your investments.
+This ratio, Return over Maximum Drawdown (RoMaD) provides a form of risk-adjusted return for each of your investments.
 The higher the ratio, or RoMaD, the more attractive the investment.
 A simple example of this is if you have two investments with the same return, but one of those investments has twice the MDD, then based on this one risk metric, the investment with the smaller MDD (and thus, higher RoMaD score) is the better investment.

 For instance, the screenshot below displays some of the drawdown risk report results for an investor’s portfolio.
 In this example, you can see that the investor’s shares in the Fidelity 500 Index Fund and BAE Systems have similar (percentage) return values, yet the max drawdown score for the Fidelity 500 Index Fund is higher, which creates a higher RoMaD score, indicating better risk-adjusted returns.
 This would suggest that for the chosen period in this investor’s portfolio, Fidelity is the better investment.